Mehran Maham

 Mehran Maham (born March 21, 1969) is an Iranian producer and screenwriter.

 Personal life

 Mehran Maham, born on 21 March 1969 in Tehran, Iran.
 He is an Iranian producer, investor, TV presenter and actor.
 He has co-produced his series with Iraj Mohammadi.

 Early life

-Maham is one of the producers and writers of Iranian films and series that has been very active in recent years, and all of his series were among the most visited and popular series.
+Maham is one of the producers and writers of Iranian films and series that has been active in recent years, and all of his series were popular.

 Film career

 He entered the field of cinema in 2008 and during his career in cinema and television, works such as Butimar, Couple or Individual, I am a tenant, Puncture, Zan Baba, Hudhud bookstore, father's house, loved ones, great troubles, bad days, good health, detectives, Narges, etc.